Acceptable ID for NOAA Open House

 Let's Go To Sea! – Come aboard our ship simulator and try your hand at navigating a NOAA ship with the help of officers with the NOAA Corps, who command NOAA's research and survey vessels.
 Plot the ship's position on nautical charts and steer your way through a busy shipping channel.
 Full steam ahead!

-Please join us in the NOAA Auditorium for a series of free video presentations (all day) and special talks.
-(Sign language interpreter available.
-Photo ID required for adults.
-Personal belongings subject to inspection.
-No food or beverages permitted.)
+Please join us in the NOAA Auditorium for a series of free video presentations (all day) and the following special talks.

 11:30 a.m. - Hurricane Hunter!

-Learn from NOAA Hurricane Hunter pilot and NOAA Corps officer Commander Catherine Martin what it's like to fly into the eye of hurricane to gather data essential to forecasting and studying tropical cyclones.
+Learn from NOAA Hurricane Hunter pilot and NOAA Corps officer Commander Catherine Martin what it’s like to fly into the eye of a hurricane to gather data essential to storm forecasting and research!

 Directions and Parking